DKHAC Aquatic Program General FAQs

 Can I cancel my swimming lessons anytime?

 You can cancel your enrolment at any time.
-You just have to complete the cancellation form and send it to email@example.com requesting the date you would like the cancellation to applied from.
+The Responsible Person just has to email us at email@example.com requesting the date they would like the cancellation to be applied from (cannot be in the past).
 We need at least 3 days before a direct debit run to ensure you are not charged for the coming fortnight, you can check the direct debit dates on our Calendar.

 Can I come for a swim on days other than my lesson day?